cruising-altitude/SimpleModern/README.md

 ## Change log

++ v1.0.6 (2024-11-03): Simplified UI constants for more consistent application of attributes.
 + v1.0.5 (2024-11-03): Fixed a big in pagination reset logic; grouped tabular data controls together for portability.
 + v1.0.4 (2024-11-03): Added a repeatable example of rendering tabular data, complete with search and pagination functions.
 + v1.0.3 (2024-11-02): Alignment/positioning/spacing fixes and adjustments